Donors will tell you how they want to give. Your nonprofit needs to listen.

 Then, contributions began to decline.

-Let’s take a closer look at the total CFC giving since 1994: What’s more, according to OPM’s CFC 50 Commission report, the overall decline in total contributions does not even tell the whole story.
+What's more, according to OPM's CFC 50 Commission report, the overall decline in total contributions does not even tell the whole story.

 In recent years, total contribution amounts per donor have actually been going up.
 However, fewer federal employees are choosing payroll deductions through CFC as their primary method of giving.